Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 To call a property algorithm on a graph, you must use specific methods from the :class:`tlp.Graph` class.
-There is one method per type of property to compute like for instance :meth:`tlp.Graph.computeBooleanProperty`, :meth:`tlp.Graph.computeLayoutProperty`, ...
+There is one method per type of property to compute like for instance :meth:`tlp.Graph.applyBooleanAlgorithm`, :meth:`tlp.Graph.applyLayoutAlgorithm`, ...

 As an illustration, we will call the "Hierarchical Graph" layout algorithm, that can be used to draw a tree.